sevora/lsdweb/README.md

 PORT=8000
 ```

+## Todo
+I realized this is a good opportunity to rewrite it into [NextJS](https://nextjs.org/).
+This application literally fits the structure.

 ## AWS EC2 Deployment Guide
 This is mainly intended for a quick and easy setup when deploying using AWS EC2 instances with an AMI 2023.